-65. A total of 7 directed surveillance authorisations were viewed in the course of the inspection, the majority of them related to drug trafficking.
+65. A total of 10 directed surveillance authorisations were viewed in the course of the inspection, three related to drug trafficking and three related to drug trafficking and the proceeds of drug trafficking.
+The remaining four arose from investigations into offences of burglary, drug manufacturing, possession of indecent images and assault on a child.
 The powers were exercised lawfully and for the correct statutory purposes.